The Castle of Otranto: Gothic elements

-Symbolism in Castle of Otranto is perceived by some as homoerotic and the novel seen as an externalization of the author's grappling with sexuality.
-Max Fincher has written that Manfred is preoccupied with the threat of his identity being discovered in a way that parallels the fear of homoerotic desire being discovered.
-He argues that misogyny in the novel is an attempt to project manliness, overcompensating for the author's or character's fears of queerness or weakness.
-Because of these fears, the book presents non-heteronormative behavior as "unnatural and demonic," according to Fincher.

 The Castle of Otranto and Shakespeare

 The first and most obvious connection to William Shakespeare is presented by Horace Walpole himself, in the preface to the second edition of Otranto, in which he "praises Shakespeare as a truly original genius and the exemplar of imaginative liberty, as a part of a defense of Otranto's design".
-Elsewhere than in the preface, Walpole's several allusions to works by Shakespeare further emphasize the connection he wishes to draw between his own work and Shakespeare's.
+Elsewhere, Walpole's several allusions to works by Shakespeare further emphasize the connection he wishes to draw between his own work and Shakespeare's.
 For example, in Hamlet, "Hamlet's encounter with the Ghost becomes for Walpole a template for terror".

 Walpole presents a "more fragmented recasting" of the Ghost in Hamlet, which had served as a representation of the "now unsanctioned, but still popular Catholic view of ghosts as speakers of truth" for Shakespeare.
 The Catholic elements at play within both Hamlet and Otranto are invoked to represent a further sense of wonder and mystery to the Protestant audiences of both works.
 The Catholic element was a necessary facet of the "template of terror" that Walpole meant to invoke.

 The allusion to Hamlet's experience with the Ghost is meant not only as a "template of terror," but also to make readers feel as if they are watching the play itself, and Walpole does this on three occasions.
 First, he posits Manfred's encounter with the animated portrait of Ricardo as a connection to the Ghost's initial appearance to Hamlet.
-Second, when Friar Jerome informs Theodore of the dangers to be found in Otranto and he calls for him to take revenge, this is a direct allusion to the Ghost's demand to Hamlet to "remember [him]".
+Second, when Friar Jerome informs Theodore of the dangers to be found in Otranto and calls for him to take revenge, this is a direct allusion to the Ghost's demand to Hamlet to remember him.
 Third, Frederic's encounter with the skeletal apparition parallels the final appearance of the Ghost in Hamlet.